Learn about wildlife apartments, visit trees that existed before Adelaide, and discover the inspiration for Snugglepot and Cuddlepie!

 A guided tour of the magnifecent gardens at Stangate House.

 In this curator-led tour, discover the extensive collection of water-wise plants from Southern Australia and South Africa.

 Join us for a brief introduction to the local environment of the Adelaide Plains from a contemporary Indigenous Kaurna perspective.

 Walk under the bats and chat with experts

 A guided night walk around Oaklands Wetland discovering the plants and animals that call this place home

-A panel discussion in Prospect with special guests exploring how COVID has reconnected us with the importance of nature in our everyday life
+A panel discussion with special guests exploring how COVID has reconnected us with the importance of nature in our everyday lives

 Dave will take you on a special guided tour along our beautiful coast and introducing you to the creatures on our doorstep